top of page

 Workshops and community outreach events that raise awareness and seek to prevent family violence.

-SIS uses a multifaceted, client-centered rapid response approach to prevent Intimate Partner Violence (IPV) and support survivors.
-Crucially, clients don't need a restraining order to access our services.
+(SIS) focuses on a client-centered, rapid-response approach to prevent further Intimate Partner Violence (IPV) and support survivors by seeking to remove barriers to safety and well-being; clients do not need a restraining order to access services.

-Survivor: Empowerment: We help survivors navigate support systems to access essential resources, rebuild their lives, and move forward, free from abuse.
+Survivor Empowerment: We help survivors navigate complex systems to access essential resources, rebuild their lives, and maintain their safety, and independence, so they no longer need our services.

 Intervention Support Services Coordination: